 If you are moving for work, your employer likely has a list of international movers.
 In fact, you might be required to use their preferred companies if you are utilizing a relocation package.
 However, if you are planning your move on your own, you’re going to have to do some research to find great movers within your budget.

 This is a great time to lean on reviews and use the experiences of others to guide you.
-Don’t just peak at the star ratings of different companies.
+Don’t just peek at the star ratings of different companies.
 Read the actual reviews and look at the types of outcomes customers have had in situations similar to yours.

 Make sure any international moving companies that you consider are accredited by the Better Business Bureau.
 You also want to check that they are fully licensed, bonded, and insured.
 Get a quote from several companies so you can compare them and make an informed decision.

 Communication is key to working with international movers.
 Ask for a firm timeline for picking up your belongings and receiving them at your new location.
 You should also find out what is included in their services.
-Will you need to pack your boxes or do they provide that service?
-Do they have the ability to move specialty items like pianos or large TVs and is that an extra cost?
+Will you need to pack your boxes, or do they provide that service?
+Do they have the ability to move specialty items like pianos or large TVs, and is that an extra cost?